Training Business Leaders of the Future

 The CoBE Institute is a student-led organization that bridges the gap between the classroom and workplace experience by pairing high-achieving undergraduate business students with real-life business consulting projects.

-The Each 1 Teach 1 Institute partnered with the Wall College of Business and the Spadoni College of Education for the purpose of helping at-risk youth in the community overcome obstacles by giving the participants the skills they will need to succeed academically, personally and professionally.
+The Each One Teach One Institute partnered with the Wall College of Business and the Spadoni College of Education for the purpose of helping at-risk youth in the community overcome obstacles by giving the participants the skills they will need to succeed academically, personally, and professionally.
 One of the main goals of the institute is to help current participants develop the skills they need to teach the next generation how to succeed.

-The Grant Center for Real Estate and Economic Development conducts and publishes research on local, regional and national economic trends, statuses and forecasts, and hosts a variety of economic summits and events.
+The Grant Center for Real Estate and Economics conducts and publishes research on local, regional, and national economic trends, statuses, and forecasts, and hosts a variety of economic summits and events.
 The center has been a valuable source of information for the community and media outlets.

 The Wall Center for Excellence is instrumental in helping students cultivate and develop the skills they need when entering into the workforce, such as resume writing and fine-tuning interview skills, or helping place them in an internship that corresponds with their career choice and/or major.